 - Opportunities for mentoring

 In summary, learning doesn’t happen in a vacuum.
-You can have an impact on changing the course of failed training by providing a workplace brimming with support.
+You can have an impact on changing the course of failed training by providing a supportive workplace.
+For more on learning transfer, see Wikipedia’s table of Transfer Taxonomies.

 References and Sources: